strongjz/jamesstrong.dev/content/post/code-lou-2019.md

 #### Serverless and Terraform

-I was able to help fill in a slot for Chad since he could not speak, he was busy you know running the conference!
-In this talk, I gave an overview of how to develop, deploy, and manage a slack bot with AWS Serverless technology.
+I was able to help fill in a slot for Chad since he could not speak, he was busy with running the conference!
+In this talk, I gave an overview of how to develop, deploy, and manage a slack bot with AWS Serverless technology and Terraform.

 Here is the [presentation](https://strongjz.github.io/dfw-hashi/) and the [code](https://github.com/strongjz/slack-bucks)